Nyanziba/Super-LIO/README.md

 </p>

 Super-LIO is a robust and efficient LiDAR–Inertial Odometry (LIO) system designed for real-time and large-scale autonomous navigation.
 It introduces a compact and structured mapping strategy that enables predictable correspondence search and stable state estimation.
-The system is validated through extensive real-world experiments and comparisons with state-of-the-art methods.
+The system is validated through extensive real-world experiments and comparisons with state-of-the-art methods, which demonstrates that Super-LIO not only achieves **excellent accuracy** but also maintains **lower resource consumption** and realizes a nearly **1.2–4× higher real-time processing speed**⚡.

 **Contributors**: [Liansheng Wang](https://github.com/Liansheng-Wang), [Xinke Zhang](https://github.com/PSQzzzxk), [Chenhui Li](https://github.com/kermitLHH), [Dongjiao He](https://github.com/Joanna-HE), [Yihan pan](https://github.com/pyh3552), Jianjun Yi.